ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/DEV | Encapsulate a portable AI application.md

 </p>

 * Push your image.
-> User docker tag to create an alias of the image with the fully qualified path, which means the name of alias must include registry url just like our example.
+> Use docker tag to create an alias of the image with the fully qualified path, which means the name of alias must include registry url just like our example.

 <p align="center">
   <img width="600" src="image\38.png">